lase-peco/records/README.md

 ```bash
 composer require lase-peco/records
 ```
-after installing the package you can create the ``records`` table by running the migrations:
+After installing the package you can create the ``records`` table by running the migrations:

 ```php
 php artisan migrate